Far East | ATLAS of Plucked Instruments |

 yueqin

 / yueh qin The yueqin (or yueh qin, or yueh chin) is the Chinese "moon-guitar" and looks quite similar to the ruan.
-For the different yueqin from Taiwan see under. and the Japanese Gekkin see Japan.
-The body of the yueqin is made from 2 round
+For the different yueqin from the minorities and from Taiwan see under.
+For the similar Japanese Gekkin see Japan.
+The body of the yueqin is made from two round

 pieces of soft wood of about 30 cm diameter, for front and back, with